RobinGalema/Additive-Vue-App/README.md

 ```

 ### Build for production
-Compiling and minifing all files for production.
+Compiling and minifying all files for production.
 This command outputs your application to a new folder in the root of the project called `dist`.
 **Note: If you run this command all content in the dist folder will be overwritten**

 ```